7 dbt Testing Best Practices

 When the sales manager looks at the Monthly Product Sales report in a BI tool such as Looker, the negative monthly sales would jump out to them.
-Negative sales means something has gone seriously wrong.
-They might also add if sales for any particular widget were very large, lets say over 100,000 that might also indicate something has gone wrong.
+And as we all know, negative sales means something has gone seriously wrong.
+They might also add if sales for any particular widget were very large—let’s say over 100,000—that might also indicate something has gone wrong.

 These specific cases could be easily alerted with the dbt-expectations pre-built <span class="code">expect_column_sum_to_be_between</span> test.